 This is the only adventure activity in Jodhpur if you are looking for some adrenaline rush.
 In one zip line, they took me for 6 different lines which go over the battlements and crenellations of the Mehrangarh Fort, two desert lakes, and over the trek of Rao Jodha Desert Park.
 I saw the Mehrangarh Fort from a different perspective and it was quite interesting.

 During my ziplines, I wished that I should have carried the GoPro.
+These tips for travel photography are very useful for visiting these places.
 Go for early morning ziplines because it gets hot even in winter months.